Ennedi Est (province): Climate

 Ennedi Est has a hot semi-arid climate (BWh) according to the Köppen climate classification.
-The province experiences a wide range of temperatures throughout the year, ranging from cooler temperatures in January and February that can drop to 6°C (43°F) and rising to peak temperatures in May that can reach over 41°C (106°F).
-Temperatures in the summer are warm but generally stable (around 31°C or 88°F) and start to cool in the winter, staying around 10°C (51°F).
+The province experiences a wide range of temperatures throughout the year, ranging from cooler temperatures in January and February that can drop to 6 °C (43 °F) and rising to peak temperatures in May that can reach over 41 °C (106 °F).
+Temperatures in the summer are warm but generally stable (around 31 °C or 88 °F) and start to cool in the winter, staying around 10 °C (51 °F).

 Settlements

 Amdjarass is the provincial capital.
 It recorded a population of 20,850 in the 2009 census.

-The largest settlement in the province is the Ouré Cassoni refugee camp, located near Bahaï in the southern part of Ennedi Est, 7 km away from the Sudanese border.
-It was opened in 2004 in response to the War in Darfur, and recorded a population of 67,682 people in 16,797 households as of May 2025.
-Over 99% of the refugees are of Zaghawa ethnicity, and 92% are women and children.

 Demographics

-The main ethnolinguistic groups are the Dazaga, Toubou and the Zaghawa.
+The main ethnolinguistic groups are the Zaghawa and the Dazaga.

 Government and subdivisions

 Subdivisions

 Ennedi Est is divided into two departments: